asherLZR/safehearts/Report.md

 ## Adapter pattern
 ![healthService](./markdown-assets/rsz_healthService.png "Health Service")

-In the model layer, the adapter pattern, adds a layer of abstraction so interoperability may be achieved.
+In the model layer, the adapter pattern adds a layer of abstraction so interoperability may be achieved.
 By adapting the service-specific model to the specified internal interface, we achieve **dependency inversion** - clients rely not on a `FhirService` but a `HealthService`.
 The benefit of this approach is that the rest of the app does not rely on a concrete service, which leads to improved extensibility when services are added in the future.

 ## Strategy pattern
 The `ObservedPatient` model is composed of two strategies for the alerting and charting.

 By using the strategy pattern (where behaviours are provided as dependencies), we are can easily switch the behaviour at runtime.
-This promote a high degree of code reuse where common behaviours can be shared and applies the "Don't repeat yourself" (DRY) principle.
+This promotes a high degree of code reuse where common behaviours can be shared and applies the "Don't repeat yourself" (DRY) principle.
 For example, both the cholesterol `ObservedPatient` and the smoking `ObservedPatient` share the same strategy for not displaying an alert.
 This reduces bugs caused by code duplication.

+## Composition over inheritance
+We favoured **composition** over inheritance in `ObservedPatient` for the relevant behaviours due to the "has-a" nature of their relationship.
+While the same functions could be achieved with inheritance (including multiple inheritance in a language which allows it), they run the risk of becoming increasingly static.
+Composition encourages better **encapsulation** as behaviour code doesn't directly affect the composed object.
+In inheritance however, subclasses are strongly **coupled** with their supertypes; as stated in **Liskov's Substitution Principle**, they rely on the substitutability of a superclass for its subclass.

+One drawback of composition however is due to its flexibility - it runs the risk of being difficult to understand if the behaviours are changed constantly at runtime.

+## Factory method pattern
+`ObservedPatient` objects are instantiated by the client through the `ObservedPatientFactory`.
+This increases **cohesion** within the package and absolves all clients from containing creation logic, including dependencies and object types, that may potentially change over time.

 ## Observer pattern
 ![observer](./markdown-assets/rsz_observers.png "Observer")